A key component in BJJ Basics is the Side Control Escape.

 Once you have your elbow against your partner’s neck, kick up so you can sit up on your hand.

 A key feature to making the Sit Up Escape work is to ensure that your chest is proud as you frame with your elbow and as you post up with your hand.
 By keeping your chest proud, your skeleton will be much stronger and you’ll be able to generate far more force.

-A Side Control escape when someone is crushing out my jaw is where things get really, really tough…
+Let’s look at a Side Control escape when someone is crushing out your jaw and is controlling your neck.

 Now, if you’re trying to sweep the person over, what do they need to do in order to maintain that position?